Everest Three High Passes Trek

 Permits Required for the Everest Three High Passes Trek

 Permits sound like a big deal at first, but honestly, it’s pretty simple once you’re on the trail.
-For the Everest Three High Passes Trek, there are just two main ones, and most trekkers sort them out without any trouble.
+For the Everest Three Passes Trek, there are just two main ones, and most trekkers sort them out without any trouble.

 The Sagarmatha National Park Permit is your way into the Everest region.
 You can get it in Kathmandu or on the way at Monjo.
 At some point, someone will ask to see it, so it is better not to bury it deep in your bag and then spend five minutes digging for it while everyone waits.
 The money goes toward protecting the area, which you will appreciate once you see how clean and well looked after the trails are.